popphp/docs/overview.rst

 components, separating the components into self-contained repositories, and incorporating `Composer`_.

-On November 16, 2021, version 4.7.0 was released and it continues the development and growth that the previous versions set forth.
+On September 2, 2023, version 4.8.0 was released and it continues the development and growth that the previous versions set forth.

 Community & Support